rootware/Reinforcement_Learning_DQN_in_Rust_using_Burn/README.md

 Eventually after that, I'd like to implement and play around with physics informed variations of double deep Q- Networks.

 P.S.
 I recently learned the Burn project, in their github examples folder, actually offers a DQN example.
 Mine is a lot more coarse haha, but I hope to experiment around with mine and see if I can play around with interpretability and designing physics informed networks.
 Especially for usecases like my github repo `lattice_evolution`.

+## Specific To-Dos:
+- Implement epsilon greedy
+- Move towards epochs and proper batching of samples from replay buffer
+- Use Libtorch backend if possible
+- Test on more involved examples to see if it's successfully learning e.g. shaken lattice repo
+- Implement double deep by adding a target and policy network with soft and hard updates